-Location of Log/Record: The law requires that a log or record be maintained for each student's record which lists all persons, agencies, or organizations requesting or receiving information from the record and the legitimate interests therefore.
+Location of Log/Record: The Law requires that a log or record be maintained for each student's record which lists all persons, agencies, or organizations requesting or receiving information from the records and the legitimate interests therefore.
 For records maintained at your child's school, the log is located in the Principal's office.
 For records maintained at the Fullerton School District Office, the log is located with the Director of Administrative Services.

-School Officials and Employees/Legitimate Educational School officials and employees who are Interests: authorized to review student records are school officials with legitimate educational interests.
-A school official is a person employed by the Fullerton School District as an administrator, supervisor, certificated employee, or support staff member (including, but not limited to, paraeducator, health or medical staff, and school law enforcement personnel); a person serving on the Fullerton School District Board of Trustees; a person or company with whom the Fullerton School District has contracted to perform a special task (such as an attorney, auditor, educational curriculum vendors or app developers including online or digital educational programs, medical consultant, or therapist); a vendor, contractor, or other party to whom the District has outsourced institutional services or functions, or with whom the District has contracted services such as curriculum, productivity software, online educational apps, etc: an agency caseworker of a state or local child welfare agency that has legal responsibility for the care and protection of a student, other public agencies providing services to students, as well as employees of other public schools or school systems where educational programs leading to high school graduation are provided or where a Fullerton School District student intends to or is directed to enroll: a minor's counsel of record.
+School Officials and Employees/Legitimate Educational Interests: School officials and employees who are authorized to review student records are school officials with legitimate educational interests.
+A school official is a person employed by the Fullerton School District as an administrator, supervisor, certificated employee, or support staff member (including, but not limited to, paraeducator, health or medical staff, and school law enforcement personnel); a person serving on the Fullerton School District Board of Trustees; a person or company with whom the Fullerton School District has contracted to perform a special task (such as an attorney, auditor, educational curriculum vendors or app developers including online or digital educational programs which may use Artificial Intelligence, medical consultant, or therapist); a vendor, contractor or other party to whom the District has outsourced institutional services or functions, or with whom the District has contracted services such as curriculum, productivity software, online educational apps, digital educational programs which may use Artificial Intelligence, etc: an agency caseworker of a state or local child welfare agency that has legal responsibility for the care and protection of a student, other public agencies providing services to students, as well as employees of other public schools or school systems where educational programs leading to high school graduation are provided or where a Fullerton School District student intends to or is directed to enroll: a minor's counsel of record.
 Access to student records is permitted only for records that are relevant to the legitimate educational interests of the requester.
 Upon request, the Fullerton School District discloses educational records without consent to officials of another school district in which the student seeks or intends to enroll or to vendors or others who qualify as school officials.
-Legitimate educational interests are described in California Education Code section 49076 and in Fullerton School District Board Policies 5125 and 5125.1.
+Individuals or entities who have legitimate educational interests include those described in California Education Code section 49076 and in Fullerton School District Board Policies 5125 and 5125.1.
 Please see Attachment #3 for information.